 Icy and snowy conditions are common causes of slip and fall injuries.
-Unfortunately, snow and ice are part of the reality of living in Northwest Pennsylvania and property owners aren't responsible for all snow and ice related accidents.
-However, there are times when a property owner is responsible for creating or failing to remedy a snow and ice hazard.
-Whether your fall on snow and ice is the property owner's fault or not will depend on several factors unique to your case.
+Unfortunately, snow and ice are part of the reality of living in northwest Pennsylvania and property owners aren’t responsible for all snow- and ice-related accidents.
+However, there are times when a property owner is responsible for creating, or failing to remedy, a snow and ice hazard.
+Whether your fall on snow and ice is the property owner’s fault will depend on several factors unique to your case.

 Unfortunately, not all snow and ice falls have such a happy ending.
-The United States Center for Disease Control and Prevention estimates that 20 - 30% of older adults who suffer a slip and fall will suffer moderate to severe injuries, including fractures and head injuries, that can limit independence and increase the risk of death.
+The United States Centers for Disease Control and Prevention (CDC) estimates that 20-30% of older adults who suffer a slip and fall will sustain moderate to severe injuries, including fractures and head injuries, that can limit independence and increase the risk of death.

-If you're one of those unfortunates who've suffered a serious Pennsylvania slip and fall injury as a result of a snow and ice related fall on someone else's property, you'll want answers to your questions about when a property owner is responsible to compensate you for your harm.
+If you’re one of those unfortunates who’ve suffered a serious Pennsylvania slip and fall injury as a result of a snow- and ice-related fall on someone else’s property, you’ll want answers to your questions about when a property owner is responsible to compensate you for your harm.
 The Erie slip and fall lawyers at Purchase, George & Murphey, P.C. have answers.
-Read on or call us today toll free at 877-505-9548 or use our free on-line consult form.
+Read on or call us today toll free at 877-505-9548, or use our free online contact form.

-Winter in Erie County (like all of Northwest Pennsylvania) is snowy and icy.
-And there are times when there's little a property owner can do to make the property perfectly safe.
+Winter in Erie County (like in all of northwest Pennsylvania) is snowy and icy.
+And there are times when there’s little a property owner can do to make the property perfectly safe.
 As a consequence, Pennsylvania snow and ice injury law does not hold a property owner responsible merely because snow or ice accumulates on the sidewalk.
-However, the law does require property owners to act reasonably to address the natural accumulation of ice and snow and, if the property owner fails to take reasonable precautions and you're seriously hurt, then you may have a valid case to recover money for your damages.
+However, the law does require property owners to act reasonably to address the natural accumulation of ice and snow.
+If the property owner fails to take reasonable precautions and you’re seriously hurt, then you may have a valid case to recover money for your damages.

 - The property owner allowed snow or ice to accumulate in ridges or elevations that unreasonably obstructed travel;